Code-Institute-Submissions/milestone-project-40/README.md

 > How is the information structured and how is it logically grouped.

-The web app will contain two pages:
+The web app will contain a single page.

-- Home (the list of infants)
-- About (instructions, settings)
+The two main objects will be the _Kindergarten_ object and the _Kid_ object.

+The Kindergarten object contains:

+- kids array (an array of Kid objects)

+The Kid object contains:

-- Contact Us (contact form)
+-

 ### Skeleton Plane

 > How will our information be represented, and how will the user
 > navigate to the information and features?

-The information should be represented in such a way that the user can immediately understand the website structure and know where to go.
-The Home page (the web app itself), will be ana rray of objects.
-Each object will represent an infant.
+The information is represented as a list of kids.
+Each kid has properties and buttons.
+The buttons provide a quicka nd easy way to update kid data and change the overall status of the list.

-Infant data:
+Kid data:

 - Name
 - Age